rails/rails/guides/source/migrations.md

 will create the `product_id` and `category_id` with the `:null` option as `true`.

-You can pass the option `:table_name` with you want to customize the table name.
+You can pass the option `:table_name` when you want to customize the table name.
 For example,

 ```ruby